aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-minimum-barcode-size/_index.md

 Repeat the above steps for each barcode you need to generate at the minimum size.

+## Why small barcode labels matter
+When you’re printing on limited‑size tags—think product packaging, RFID stickers, or on‑screen QR codes—a **compact barcode image** saves material, reduces printing time, and improves the overall aesthetic of the label.
+Small barcode labels also enable designers to pack more information into a single space without sacrificing readability.

 ## Common Issues & Solutions
 | Issue | Cause | Fix |
 |-------|-------|-----|